-Managing Mobile Devices Connecting to the Cloud
+Managing Mobile Devices

 As new innovations continue to fill the technology marketplace, a shift in how business and the IT consumer alike utilize technology is shaping the face of a more connected.
 We are becoming more streamlined in our day to day processes, thanks largely in part to the power of mobile computing.
 Computing technology available off the shelf is pound-for-pound, far more powerful and as such more sustainable, than ever before.
 Take into consideration the power of virtual computing and it would seem that the journey is just beginning.